|Full name:||Milton Robert Pydanna|

 With the advent of the Jamaican Jeff Dujon who was working in tandem with David Murray, Pydanna was out of the international reckoning for a couple of years until the latter became involved in the ‘rebel’ tour to South Africa in 1983.
 He was included in the party to India in 1983-84 and played in the fifth and final One Day International at Guwahati where the West Indies formalised a 5-nil thrashing on the hosts.

-After migrating to the USA in 1989, Milton Pydanna continued playing the sport he knows best and alongside many former Guyana and Berbician cricketers, such as Deryck Kallicharran, Amarnauth Ramcharitar, and Sew Shivnarine, in the New York Guinness/Red Stripe tournaments.
-He played for Diplomats Cricket Club in the Bronx and Roraima and Guyana Sports Clubs in Brooklyn.
+After migrating to the USA in 1989, Pydanna continued playing cricket, in the New York Guinness/Red Stripe tournaments.
+He played in the Bronx for Diplomats Cricket Club, and in Brooklyn for Roraima Sports Club and Guyana Sports Club.

-As coach with the New York Region, Pydanna coached the New York region to winning its first T20 tournament in California.
-He has also coached Team Guyana for five years in the Ed Ahmad NY Caribbean Cricket Cup.
-In 2010 Py coached the USA Under-15 squad in an ICC Americas tournament in Canada.
+Pydanna coached the New York Region to winning its first T20 tournament in California.
+He has also coached Team Guyana for five years in the Ed Ahmad New York Caribbean Cricket Cup.
+In 2010 he coached the USA Under-15 squad in an ICC Americas tournament in Canada.